ractivejs/ractive/.github/CONTRIBUTING.md

 ## Raising issues

 Before submitting an issue, please make sure you're using the latest released version.
-A copy of the latest can be found at [http://cdn.ractivejs.org/latest/ractive.js](http://cdn.ractivejs.org/latest/ractive.js).
+A copy of the latest can be found at [https://unpkg.com/ractive](https://unpkg.com/ractive).

 If the bug persists, it may have been fixed in the latest development version.
 You can always get the most recent successful build from [http://cdn.ractivejs.org/edge/ractive.js](http://cdn.ractivejs.org/edge/ractive.js).
+Edge builds are periodically published to as [https://unpkg.com/ractive@edge](https://unpkg.com/ractive@edge).

 The best issues contain a reproducible demonstration of the bug in the form of a JSFiddle or similar.
-[This fiddle](http://jsfiddle.net/rich_harris/va6jU/) has a basic setup to get started with.
+[This fiddle](https://jsfiddle.net/evschris/wxc00vup/) has a basic setup to get started with.
 Even better, you could create a failing test case using [this fiddle](http://jsfiddle.net/rich_harris/UG7Eq/) as a base.

 ## Pull requests